 Real estate television shows are extremely popular right now.
 Most of the top programs are hosted by married (or formerly married) couples, partners or real estate professionals who have become celebrities with loyal followers.
 Maybe they’re flipping a suburban bungalow, helping buyers search for a beach front get-away, hoping to convince homeowners to stay in their home by remodeling it, or competing like a pack of wolves to sign a lucrative client.
 Their story lines often blend the old “how-to” format with soap opera drama, sometimes depicting the hosts momentarily locked in bitter disputes over budgets, design concepts or strategy.
-Dust-ups don’t last long, since typical episodes run thirty minutes and usually conclude with project success and harmony among the cast.
-It’s a slice of life approach in which hosts welcome viewers into their sometimes crazy world and share secrets of their success.
+Dust-ups don’t last long, since typical episodes run thirty minutes and usually conclude with project success and an assumption of harmony among the cast.
+It’s a slice of life approach in which hosts welcome viewers into their sometimes crazy world and share their secrets of success.
 But is the content of these shows mostly fact or do they sometimes take artistic license to the point of bordering on fiction?

 Reality television has been re-defined in the past few decades to include not just the original concept of hidden-camera revelations, but also scripted, semi-scripted, un-scripted and re-enactment style productions.
 Today’s real estate television shows appear to incorporate a mix of those approaches to create interesting content.
 Real estate is a tough subject to tackle, since even simple transactions have a lot of moving parts and many characters with their fingers in the pie.
 To capture the entire project cycle of a simple flip, home renovation or home search in thirty minutes is a miracle of plot development and creative editing.